panicinc/burnside/README.md

 Burnside
 ========

-Burnside bridges twitter to email.
+Burnside bridges twitter to email and back.

 Installation
 ------------